 Autumn/Winter Home Décor from Tesco

-Each floor was decorated wholly by the new autumn/winter home décor range, each flight ascending in price range.
+Each floor was decorated wholly by the new autumn/winter home décor range, each flight ascending in price-range; from bedspreads to the frames on the walls – everything was Tesco.
 And, as it happened, my favourite level was the first, the core range.

 The core range had very much taken homage from popular interior design trends such as industrial chic, and millennial pink.
 Tesco had really done their market research – they knew what the popular trends were and even the up-and-coming themes too.

-It was clear from the first room that Tesco has an understanding that to compete with established homeware brands they’d have to offer something we can’t refuse; i.e. undercut the competition.
+It was clear from the first room alone that Tesco understood the competitive market of home decor, and that to be considered side-by-side with established homeware brands they’d have to offer something we couldn’t refuse; which meant for them, undercutting the competition.

-While the higher levels, titled Soho, Jardin and Fox & Ivy seeped luxury and opulence (yes, we’re still talking about Tesco Direct here; and yes, it was still reasonably priced); but the core range was just unbelievably good value for money.
-In their endeavour to deliver good quality, on-trend autumn/winter home décor items, Tesco are still providing the new ranges at an economical price.
+While the higher levels, titled Soho, Jardin and Fox & Ivy were steeped with luxury and opulence (yes, we’re still talking about Tesco Direct here; and yes, it was still reasonably priced); but the core range was just unbelievably good value for money.
+In their endeavour to deliver good quality, on-trend autumn/winter home décor items, Tesco were is still providing the new ranges at an economical price.

 Each piece looked one-of-a-kind and bespoke, not something that you’d pick up Tesco down the road.
-Not only that, but everything was totally on-trend, I could easily foresee any of the items in a popular bar in Shoreditch.
-In fact, they probably are.
+Not only that, but everything was totally up-to-date, I could easily foresee any of the items in a popular bar in Shoreditch.
+In fact, they probably will be soon enough.

 And while the price remained lower, there were no signs of scrimping on style or quality.
 The level of detail was astonishing – even the prints on the walls (also for sale) had been personally created by an in-house designer.
 You just couldn’t fault that attention to detail.